x1ppy/gazelle-origin/README.md

 -----

 ~~~
-usage: red-origin [-h] [--out file] info_hash cookie
+usage: red-origin [-h] [--out file] cookie hash_or_id

+Fetches torrent origin information from redacted.ch

 positional arguments:
-  info_hash            info hash of the torrent
-  cookie               cookie for logging in to RED
+  cookie               session cookie for logging in to RED
+  hash_or_id           either the info hash of the torrent or the RED torrent ID

+optional arguments:
-optional arguments:                                                                                                                                                                                                                             -h, --help           show this help message and exit
+  -h, --help           show this help message and exit
   --out file, -o file  path to write origin data (default: print to stdout)
 ~~~